Base64 Decoder

 Three steps:

-1. Paste your Base64 string into the input panel — the encoded value you want to read in plain text.
+1. Paste your Base64 string into the input panel — the encoded value you want to read in plain text — and the decoded output appears instantly in the output panel below.

-2. Read the decoded output — the result appears immediately below.
-If the input is invalid, an error message explains why.
+2. Read the decoded output — the result is ready with a green "Valid" badge.
+If the input is invalid, an error message explains exactly why it failed.

-3. Copy the result — click Copy or press Shift + Enter to copy to your clipboard.
+3. Copy the result — click Copy or press Shift + Enter to copy the decoded text to your clipboard in one keystroke.

 Need to re-encode the result?
 Click Swap & Encode to send the decoded text to the encoder, or switch tabs at the top to work with images.